Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - We aim to create a user community and get in talks with Dapp and especially DeFi players with a tailored value proposition for them
 - Social Recovery features

-- Game Theory inspired Tokenomics
+- Game Theory inspired Tokenomics paper
   - Continuous Liquidity Pool (native cross-chain swaps)
-  - Cross chain swap feature based on a Continuous Liquidity Pool With CLP like THORChain but with higher security and performance that leverages TEE/MPC/TTS + Trusted Transaction Validation protocol with a multisig option (mobiles + yubikey) for validators and large liquidity owners
   - Quadratic Voting
   - Seignorage